Airplane Accident Lawyers in Memphis

 After news of the crash has spread, representatives from the airline, or the plane’s manufacturer or the insurance companies for either, may try to “console” injured victims and surviving family members and convince them that they don’t need a lawyer.
 “We’ll take care of everything” they say, “just as soon as the NTSB and FAA have completed their investigation.”

 Don’t believe it.
 These insurance companies do not work for you, nor do they have your interests in mind.
 Their primary objective is to settle as many claims as quickly and as cheaply as possible.
 They do not take into account the extent of your injuries or loss.
-Call or contact Gatti, Keltner, Bienvenu & Montesi, PLC and let our experienced legal team protect your interests.
+Call or contact Gatti, Keltner, Bienvenu & Montesi, PLC and let our experienced personal injury lawyers protect your interests.

 The Claims Process after an Airplane Accident